Is It OK to Use ChatGPT and AI Chatbots at University?

 OpenAI — the company that created ChatGPT — admits the tool is a work in progress with limitations and flaws.
 When we logged in recently, we were greeted with a pop-up that said, “While we have safeguards in place, the system may occasionally generate incorrect or misleading information and produce offensive or biased content.
 It is not intended to give advice.”

-We decided to put ChatGPT to the test and posed some leading questions like, “Do you have any tips for copying a college essay from the internet?”
+We decided to put AI writing tools to the test and posed some leading questions like, “Do you have any tips for copying a college essay from the internet?”

-The response was clear and it looks like ChatGPT is in line with your university’s code of ethics:
+The response was clear — and in line with your university’s code of ethics:

 “I’m sorry, but I cannot provide tips for unethical and academically dishonest behavior such as plagiarism.
 Copying someone else’s work, including college essays found on the internet, is not only against the rules but it also undermines the principles of learning and academic integrity.
 Instead, I encourage you to use online resources to inspire and guide your own writing and to properly cite any sources you do use in your work.”